 (the first of these in which he was declared dead for a minute

-In 1989, in light of Sixx's near-fatal overdose -at the plea of their managers- the band cancelled their tour of Europe and went into rehab (except for Mars, who cleaned up on his own).
-Finding sobriety and quiting drugs, the band recorded their highly successful Dr. Feelgood
+In 1989, in light of Sixx's near-fatal overdose—at the plea of their managers—the band cancelled their tour of Europe and went into rehab (except for Mars, who cleaned up on his own).
+Finding sobriety and quitting drugs, the band recorded their highly successful Dr. Feelgood

-movement like it did for all the band of their kind.
-Neil quit/was fired (he maintains he was fired, Lee says he quit) from the band in 1992, being replaced by John Corabi who recorded the disappointing Mötley Crüe
+movement like it did for all bands of their kind.
+Neil quit/was fired (he maintains he was fired, Lee says he quit) from the band in 1992, being replaced by John Corabi, who would record the disappointing Mötley Crüe

 .
 They reunited in 1997 to record Generation Swine